 This display allows you to view the message router capacity data for all message routers in a table format.
 You can view client, spool usage, incoming message, outgoing message, incoming bytes, and outgoing bytes data for the message router.
-Clicking on a row in the table displays the selected message router data in the "Message Router Capacity" display.
+Double-click a row to drill-down and investigate in the "Message Router Capacity" display.